 There are numerous events throughout history that have caused the evacuation of at least one healthcare facility due to the primary hazard and/or cascading impacts.
 These evacuations often make the news because they can be complex, chaotic, and dangerous.
-A few recent natural disasters that have resulted in healthcare facility evacuations include the flooding during Hurricane Katrina (2005), California's Tubbs (2017) and Kincade fires (2019), Colorado's 2013 floods, and the Spring Creek (2018) and Troublesome Creek (2020) fires.
-As the world continues to see the frequency and intensity of natural disasters rise, we are likely to see the number of significant healthcare infrastructure impacts, including facility evacuations, tend upward.
+A few recent natural disasters that have resulted in healthcare facility evacuations include the flooding during Hurricane Katrina (2005), California's Tubbs (2017) and Kincade fires (2019), Colorado's 2013 floods and, most recently, the Marshall Fire in Boulder County (2021).
+As the world continues to see the frequency and intensity of natural disasters rise23, we are likely to see the number of significant healthcare infrastructure impacts, including facility evacuations, tend upward.
 The impact(s) of these natural disasters, specifically those that result in power outages, are also greater due to the healthcare system's growing reliance on technology and electricity to facilitate patient care.
 In addition to natural disasters, healthcare facilities may also experience internal events that require patient evacuation (e.g., fire, flood, loss of IT, etc.).
 In reviewing the NCR HCC member HVAs, it was noted that many of the partners in the NCR have at least one of these hazards listed towards the top of their HVA.
 This is a critical piece of data that ties into regional planning efforts.